Fine Art by Jamie Zhang

 Jamie chooses to use traditional Chinese materials (paints, paper, silk, brushes etc.) and techniques.
 Furthermore, she has an understanding of the spiritual and philosophical background of Chinese art which informs her sensibilities.
 Nevertheless, one shouldn't look for bamboo, rocks, mountains, or pine trees in her paintings.

-While Jamie respects her roots, but she refuses to let herself become locked into a dusty tradition of "Chinese Painting."
+While Jamie respects her roots, but she refuses to let herself become locked into a set of traditional tropes in "Chinese Painting."

 It's well beyond the scope of this brief introduction but we can note some characteristics Jamie shares with the "Orientalized" Europeans: the flattening of perspective, the use of lines to break the flattened plane, (Oriental) decorative motifs (often taken from fabrics), Eastern color schemes and a taste for female subjects.